Freehold vs leasehold

 Our research into leasehold houses found that ground rent was one of the main dissatisfactions among leaseholders, Almost half of the leaseholders we surveyed were unaware that their ground rent could increase when they purchased the property.

-It is vital that you get all the detail about the ground rent to avoid any unexpected costs in the future.
+You must get all the details about the ground rent to avoid any unexpected costs in the future.
 Your agent, conveyancer or solicitor should be able to advise if there is a rent review clause in your lease and outline what it would mean to you.
 The costs of the ground rent may be negotiable so make sure to check this with your agent or the developer if you are buying a new build.

 Maintenance and service charges